KxSystems/docs/docs/cloud/azure/architecture.md

 the need to open inbound ports, maintain bastion hosts, or manage SSH keys.

-We would use this for permissioning access to the KX gateway.
+Use this to permission access to the KX gateway.
 This is a key task for the administrators of the KX system, and both user and API access to the entire system is controlled entirely through the KX gateway process.